swosu/Fun_With_Functions/Starting_A_New_Project_Instuctions.md

-# Read Me File to start a program (This is what shows up bold):
+# Read Me File to start a program :
 	Example:  Fun_With_Functions_Project

 1. Start Eclipse